All Episodes

 Next question.

-Well, they've uh they have student trips to China.
+Well, they have student trips to China.

-They were seen in the news last night that nine people died in a school attack in China, so I think there are lots of places far more dangerous in Arizona, even if they compete in Chicago City itself, areas of Chicago to be far more dangerous than going to an Arizona basketball tournament.
+So I think there are lots of places far more dangerous in Arizona, even if they competed in Chicago City itself, areas of Chicago that'd be far more dangerous than going to an Arizona basketball tournament.

 Right.

-Yeah, but there it is.
+Yeah, there it is.

 What are the fears?